jia1217/ParallelProgammingLabs/docs/Labs/Lab10_Bit-pair Recoded Multiplier.md

 sort: 10
 ---

-# Lab10_Bit-pair Recoded Multiplie
+# Lab10_Bit-pair Recoded Multiplier

 ## Lab Overview

-In this lab you will implement a Bit-pair Recoded fixed point multiplier in Verilog.
+In this lab, you will implement a Bit-pair Recoded fixed point multiplier in Verilog.
 The top-level entity should be a structural design, and all lower-level components should be kept completely modular and use Verilog parameters.
-The processor should be tested in Vivado Simulator with appropriate testbench(es) that that test for all cases (+/- and varying ranges) in an 8-bit multiplier.
-You will map your top-level entity to the board which will use a shortened 4-bit version of the multiplier.
+The processor should be tested in Vivado Simulator with appropriate testbench(es) that test for all cases (+/- and varying ranges) in an 8-bit multiplier.
+You will map your top-level entity to the board using a shortened 4-bit version of the multiplier.

 ## Multiplier Design

 You are to design an N-bit shift-add multiplier using bit-pair recoding.
-Each component in the design should be a separate module that you will connect in your top-level structural entity.
-You will be required to set the design to 4-bits to program it to the board and 8-bits when performing test bench simulations.
+Each component in the design should be a separate module that you will connect to your top-level structural entity.
+You must set the design to 4 bits to program it to the board and 8 bits when performing test bench simulations.

 Model your design based on the figure below.
-Multiplication will begin when the start signal is high and the busy signal is low (note, busy and done are set by the state machine, **Ctrl**).
+Multiplication will begin when the start signal is high, and the busy signal is low (note, busy and done are set by the state machine, **Ctrl**).
 The system will multiply through the following steps:

 * 1) Load the *multiplicand* and *multiplier* into their corresponding registers and activate the *busy* signal.